 By localization:

-1. Subareolar - in the peripapillary zone;
+1. Subareolar – in the area around the nipple;

 2. Subcutaneous – in the subcutaneous tissue of the gland;